 If you would like to switch from our plan to: This is what you should do: • Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll.
-Contact our member experience team if you need more information on how to do this (phone numbers Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
-You will be disenrolled from Network Health Medicare Anywhere when your coverage in

-Original Medicare begins.
+Contact our member experience team if you need more information on how to do this. • You can also contact Medicare , at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, seven days a week, and ask to be disenrolled.
+TTY users should call 1-877-486- 2048. • You will be disenrolled from Network Health Medicare Anywhere when your coverage in Original Medicare begins.